cbugrakaya/Basic-Web-Crawler/README.md

 - Some products page have different HTML structure to collect, So I had to write different conditions to detect this differences.
 - Write results to excel file with separate columns, But after some research I found a library for this purpose.

-## What I learned from this project?
+## What I learned from this project

 - How ı can write my results to excel file.